 Before you go ordering yourself some packing cubes on Amazon though proceed with caution!
 Not all packing cubes are made equal.
 If you are buying them to help you save space then you need to make sure the ones you are buying are good quality, with a good zipper and strong stitching.
 I’ve had some great ones and some really bad ones!

-The packing cubes I recommend are PCubes, they are made for quality material, the stitching is super strong and the zippers are tough.
+The packing cubes I recommend are Ebags, they are made for quality material, the stitching is super strong and the zippers are tough.
 I cram a lot into my cubes and after putting them to the test they are the best I’ve found.
-They also won’t break the bank!
-In fact, you can get a whole set of 4 + a laundry bag and some travel toiletry bottles for under $25!

 Once my cubes are packed I place them inside my backpack, the largest first, then the medium.